Ready to Start Therapy for a Better Life

 Are you feeling overwhelmed by depression, anxiety, OCD, and/or changes in you or your loved one’s life?
 Looking for support for yourself, your child, teen, or family?
 Breathe a sigh of relief.
 You may be in the right place.

 I provide therapy for youth, individuals and families.
-I specialize in the treatment of depression, anxiety, OCD, and life transitions in my lovely office located in Petaluma, California.
+I specialize in the treatment of depression, anxiety, OCD, and life transitions in my lovely office located in countryside of Petaluma, California.
 Online therapy sessions are also an option.
 Overall my work centers around what my clients are wanting in their own lives.
 I help them unearth the resources within themselves to make it happen.

 I am passionate about my work which comes through in meeting with me.
 Furthermore, what makes me different from other therapists is simply who I am.
 My sense of humor, compassion, skill set, and love for what I do and those I have the honor to work with is unique to me just as you are unique to you.
 I believe the relationship is everything and together we create something unique to us.
 Something that cannot be replicated no matter who walks in my door.